Decision Making with Uncertainty#

 The Profit Metric#

-• In the units of the thing are we trying to maximize?
+• is in the units of the thing are we trying to maximize.
 For example, net present value, tonnage contaminant removed from soil, or volume of resource recovered

-We calculated profit over all \(L\) subsurface realizations, and \(S\) development scenarios.
-If possible we work with the,
+We calculate profit over all \(L\) subsurface realizations, and \(S\) decision scenarios.
+If computational feasible, we work with the,

 Profit calculated over all subsurface realizations and development scenarios.